What type of stories about our lust might interest God?

-Lust in the context of desire.
 Most of us think may think of the word lust in the context of sinful sexual desires.
-The word lust can also be applied as lust for power, wealth, or anything we may desire.
+The word lust can also be applied as lust for power, wealth, or anything we may desire in life.

 I will surmise that since our Creator designed us to have the capacity to desire or lust for the opposite sex, He must have had a good purpose in mind.
 The sinful part of lust is our making.
 As for other desires in our lives, what aspect he designed within us might please God when he listens to our stories?

 King Solomon in the Bible was purported to have had 700 wives and 300 concubines.
 In my novel I gave an explanation for his reason at that time for having so many wives and concubines.
 The ancient reason was based on religious beliefs in that era.
 However, with that many women in his life, I say it is sure to surmise he was a lusty guy.
 The Bible states women were the cause of his downfall and falling out from his God.

 However, I have to laugh why every time I think about King Solomon telling God about his reasoning for his lusty sexual relationships he had in life.
 Why?
 Because of a red chair.

 The Graham Norton Red Chair

 If you ever watch this TV talk show, Graham includes a segment of seating a volunteer from the audience to sit in a red chair and attempt to tell an interesting story.
 If his or her story bores him, he presses a button and the storyteller get flipped backward off the chair and disappears.